Home Improvement Projects to Enhance Your Home Value

 If your goal is to maximize your home’s marketability, do some research into what features attract buyers in your area.
 However, if you’re looking to make enhancements that will allow you to get more enjoyment out of your home, go with your gut.
 After all, you are all too familiar with your home’s pros and cons and can pinpoint the problem areas that require the most attention.

-Did you know that if you spend a minimum of $5,000 on your home renovation, you may quality for a 203(k) rehabilitation loan?
+Did you know that if you spend a minimum of $5,000 on your home renovation, you may qualify for a 203(k) rehabilitation loan?
 Call Cliffco Mortgage Bankers at (516) 408-7300 for more information or fill the contact form here.